jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Kodama.md

 RacialMods:
 Languages: Common; speak with plants, telepathy 100 ft.
 SQ: merge with ward, ward (wild trees)
+SpecialAbilities:
+  Distracting Gaze (Su): >
-SpecialAbilities: Distracting Gaze (Su) Staggered for 1d4 rounds, 30 feet, Will DC 16 negates.
+    Staggered for 1d4 rounds, 30 feet, Will DC 16 negates.
 This is a mind-affecting effect that requires the kodama to be visible to those it wishes to affect.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: